scanner-research/esperlight/README.md

 # Visualizing a collection of videos

 Now let's take a look at all the videos.
 Take a look at the notebook [`view_collection.ipynb`](view_collection.ipynb) for a demonstration of how to read the video metafile file, and use the [Vgrid](https://github.com/scanner-research/vgrid) widget to display the videos.

+Note that running this notebook depends on rekall, vgrid, and vgrid_jupyter.